Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

-Only two galaxies in our sample show a regular disk-like rotation curve while the two smallest hosts do not show any signs of rotation.
-In order to determine which hosts are dispersion dominated we apply the commonly used criterion of dispersion vs. rotation dominated galaxies: v$_\mathrm{shear}$/$\sigma_0$ $>$1 with v$_\mathrm{shear}=$\,0.5\,$\Delta\,v$, where $\Delta\,v$ is the difference between the minimum and maximum velocity of H$\alpha$, and $\sigma_0$ the flux weighted average of the line width in all spaxels with S/N H$\alpha >$3 (see values in Tab. \ref{tab:globalkin}).
-Using $\sigma_0$ and v$_\mathrm{shear}$ we can derive a dynamical mass for the hosts.
-There are several methods to derive this value, depending on whether the galaxy is rotation or dispersion dominated.
-For spherical, relaxed systems the dynamical mass derived from the virial theorem is $M_\mathrm{dyn,\sigma}=4 r_\mathrm{50} \sigma^2 G$.
-For rotating systems the mass can be derived using the rotational velocity (v$_\mathrm{rot}$=0.5$\Delta\,v$, identical to v$_\mathrm{shear}$ derived above) $M_\mathrm{dyn,rot}={2 v_\mathrm{rot}^2 r_\mathrm{50}\over{G}}$ \citep{Bellocchi13}.
-M$_\mathrm{dyn,rot}$ technically comprises the mass within the half light diameter using the velocity at the half-light or effective radius while we use half the maximum velocity spread for v$_\mathrm{rot}$, however, at the size of our galaxies and resolution of our dataset we can assume that v$_\mathrm{rot}$ is not too different from v$_\mathrm{off}$.
-In Tab. \ref{tab:globalkin} we list the values from both methods for all galaxies, however for any further calculations we use the values from M$_\mathrm{dyn,\sigma}$ for the hosts of GRBs 030329, 060218, 020903 and 050826 and M$_\mathrm{dyn,rot}$ for the rotation dominated systems of GRBs 100316D and 031203.
-Note that for none of the galaxies we do apply any correction for a possible inclination of the galaxy as we have no constraining information of the inclination of the BCGs and dIrrs.
+\citep{Bellocchi13} where v$_\mathrm{rot}$=0.5$\Delta\,v$, identical to v$_\mathrm{shear}$ derived above.
+M$_\mathrm{dyn,rot}$ technically comprises the mass within the half light diameter using the velocity at the half-light or effective radius while we use half the maximum velocity spread for v$_\mathrm{rot}$.
+At the resolution of our dataset we can safely set v$_\mathrm{rot}$ $\sim$ v$_\mathrm{eff}$.
+In Tab. \ref{tab:globalkin} we list the values from both methods, for any further calculations we use M$_\mathrm{dyn,\sigma}$ for the hosts of GRBs 030329, 060218, 020903 and 050826 and M$_\mathrm{dyn,rot}$ for the hosts of GRBs 100316D and 031203.
+We do not apply any correction for inclination, which would affect the value of M$_\mathrm{dyn,rot}$.

-The two smallest and most compact hosts, those of GRB 030329 and GRB 060218, clearly fall in the category of BCDs.
-Both galaxies show almost no indication for ordered rotation and are clearly dispersion dominated.
-Interestingly, the stellar masses derived are much lower than those expected from the broadening of the line, which could point to a more turbulent system.
-The broad component here likely does not play a large role in determining $\sigma_0$ as its contribution is rather small (see F$_\mathrm{broad}$/F$_\mathrm{narrow}$ in Tab. \ref{tab:kinfits}).
+The two smallest hosts, those of GRB 030329 and GRB 060218, clearly fall in the category of BCDs.
+Both galaxies show almost no rotation and are dispersion dominated.
+The stellar masses are much lower than those from M$_\mathrm{dyn,\sigma}$, which could point to a more turbulent system.
+The contribution of the broad component is small and likely does not play a large role in determining $\sigma_0$ (see F$_\mathrm{broad}$/F$_\mathrm{narrow}$ in Tab. \ref{tab:kinfits}).